ericotjo001/medical_imaging/README.md

 utils/utils.py header contains all the imported packages used in this project, hence all the dependencies could be found there.
 Note that tests are conducted in Windows 10, python 3.6.

+Current state: [Update Ongoing].
+Evaluation is now performed only on training data.
+State-of-the-art algorithms still have troubles achieving high Dice score even for the training dataet.

 ## 2. Multiv
 While working on medical images, for example in NIFTI formats, we might face memory problem.
 This is because a NIFTI volume might come in large sizes, for example 192x192x19 with 6 modalities.
 With large convolutional neural network, feeding the entire volume may result in out of memory error (at least my measly 4GB RAM does.
 Multi-view sampling is the way out of this.
 Using multi-view sampling, slices of the images (green rectangles) are sampled.
 The "multi" part of the multi-view can take the form of larger slice (red rectangles).